 Summary of New Policy Regarding Prohibition on Abusive Acts or Practices

-This new policy consists of three main aspects of how the Bureau intends to approach its use of the abusiveness standard in its supervision and enforcement matters going forward.
+The CFPB's new policy consists of three main aspects of how the Bureau intends to approach its use of the abusiveness standard in its supervision and enforcement matters going forward.

 Prevention of Consumer Harm from Abusive Acts or Practices

 It is the Bureau’s mandate to protect consumers from harm in the financial services marketplace.
 Therefore, under this new policy, the Bureau will focus on citing or challenging conduct as abusive in supervision and enforcement matters only when the harm to consumers outweighs the benefit (including its effects on access to credit).

 By focusing their efforts on acts or practices that significantly harm the consumer, the Bureau will ensure that it is using resources only when necessary while creating consistency for their supervisory and enforcement going forward.

 Articulating Acts or Practices that Violate the Abusiveness Standard

 In order to further clarify what conduct is considered “abusive,” the Bureau will generally avoid "dual pleading" of abusiveness and unfairness or deception violations arising from all or nearly all the same facts.
 Meaning, the Bureau will not allege abusiveness on a violation that relies on all or almost all of the same facts as unfairness or deception.
 The Bureau will focus on "stand-alone" abusiveness violations (i.e., violations that are not accompanied by related unfairness or deception violations) that demonstrate clearly the nexus between cited facts and the Bureau’s legal analysis.

 This practice will provide more clarity around what types of acts or practices are considered “abusive” and will create case law for determining if a company has violated the abusiveness standard.
 Additionally, the Bureau will include these use cases and further clarity in future editions of their Supervisory Highlights.